Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 Create three EBS volumes of 10 Gib each and attach these volumes to the ec2 instance..

-Next we connect our instance using the terminal
+Next we connect our instance using the terminal.

 ![lsblk list block](https://github.com/user-attachments/assets/a7492248-9885-4888-b7c2-59899119cd16)